Childhood Emotional Neglect: Everything You Need To Know

 While there’s no one definitive set of symptoms for Childhood Emotional Neglect, there are some that tend to be present in most cases.

-There is a CEN Questionnaire on Dr. Jonice Webb’s website that you can complete to see if you had CEN.
-The incredibly varied list of symptoms is another reason why CEN is difficult to detect.
+The incredibly varied list of signs is another BIG reason why CEN is difficult to detect.
 Instead, it can seem like there are four or five different problems happening all at once!
 Plus if you feel you had a “pretty good childhood” overall, it’s even more difficult to trace your symptoms back to being emotionally neglected as a child.

 *BONUS: I've created a FREE Childhood Experiences Questionnaire that lists 20 experiences that are critical to healthy emotional development to help you gain insight into what may have been missing from your childhood and the impact this had on your life.
 This questionnaire is a valuable resource to help you begin (or continue) the process of reparenting yourself!